 Recovery of high value products from sugarcane industry wastes

 Bioleaching and bio mining

 - Paperback ISBN:

 Dr. Sunita Varjani is Scientific Officer at Gujarat Pollution Control Board, Gandhinagar, Gujarat, India.
-She holds M.Sc. degree in Microbiology and Ph.D. in Biotechnology.
 Her major areas of research are Industrial and Environmental Microbiology/Biotechnology.
-Dr. Varjani has authored more than eighty publications, including research and review papers, books and book chapters.
-She has won several awards and honours, including Young Scientist Award - 2018 by International Society for Energy, Environment and Sustainability, Certificate of Appreciation - 2017, EPFL, Lausanne, Switzerland, Top Reviewer Award - 2017, Bioresource Technology Journal, Elsevier, Young Scientist Award at AFRO-ASIAN Congress on Microbes for Human and Environmental Health, New Delhi (2014) and Best Paper Awards in national and international conferences in 2008, 2012 and 2013.
-She is member of editorial board of Journal of Energy and Environmental Sustainability and has served as guest editor of special issues of Bioresource Technology journal, Journal of Energy and Environmental Sustainability and Indian Journal of Experimental Biology.
-She is recipient of visiting scientist fellowship from EPFL, Lausanne, Switzerland (2017).
+She has worked as visiting scientist at EPFL, Lausanne, Switzerland.
+Dr. Varjani has authored more than 110 publications, including research and review papers, books and book chapters.
+She has won several awards, including Young Scientist Awards from Association of Microbiologists of India, International Society for Energy, Environment and Sustainability and AFRO-ASIAN Congress on Microbes for Human and Environmental Health, New Delhi; Top Reviewer Award - 2017, Bioresource Technology, Elsevier and Best Paper Awards in national and international conferences in 2008, 2012, 2013 and 2018.
+She is member of editorial board of Journal of Energy and Environmental Sustainability and has served as guest editor of special issues of Bioresource Technology, Environmental Science and Pollution Research, ASCE- Journal of Environmental Engineering and others.
+She is Management Council Member of the BRSI (www.brsi.in).

 Scientific Officer, Gujarat Pollution Control Board